Wrongful Death

 How to Prove Wrongful Death

-In Hawaii wrongful death cases, you must prove that the at-fault party was negligent in order to receive compensation.
+In Hawaii wrongful death cases, you must prove that the at-fault party was negligent to receive compensation.
+To succeed in a wrongful death lawsuit, you must prove four key elements:

 Fatal accidents in Hawaii can occur for a wide variety of reasons.
 Some common causes of fatal accidents include:

-• Vehicle collisions: Driving is a necessity for daily life for most Hawai’i Residents.
-But in the blink of an eye, someone’s negligence can have tragic consequences.
+• Vehicle collisions: Driving is a necessity for most Hawai’i residents.
+But someone’s negligence can have tragic consequences in the blink of an eye.
 Speeding, driving under the influence, and distracted driving can all result in wrongful death claims.

-• Snorkeling and scuba diving accidents: Hawaii’s pristine waters make it easy to enjoy snorkeling and scuba diving, but these activities come with inherent risks.
+• Snorkeling and scuba diving accidents: Hawaii’s pristine waters make it easy to enjoy snorkeling and scuba diving, but these activities have inherent risks.
 Victims of scuba diving and snorkeling accidents may drown or suffer oxygen deprivation.
-These accidents may be caused by inadequate training, faulty equipment, failure to assess whether it’s safe to dive, snorkeling in high traffic areas, and improper supervision.
+These accidents may be caused by inadequate training, faulty equipment, failure to assess whether it’s safe to dive, snorkeling in high-traffic areas, and improper supervision.

-• Helicopter accidents: Helicopter tours are a popular activity for admiring Hawaii’s beauty from above.
-But as with any type of flying, there are risks involved.
-Helicopter crashes are frequently caused by flying in unsafe weather, improper training, faulty equipment, failure to properly inspect the helicopter, and piloting the aircraft while under the influence.
-In these cases, the pilot and/or the company employing the pilot (as well as others) could potentially be held liable for the death.
+• Helicopter accidents: Helicopter tours are popular for admiring Hawaii’s beauty from above.
+However, as with any type of flying, there are risks involved.
+Helicopter crashes are frequently caused by flying in unsafe weather, improper training, faulty equipment, failure to inspect the helicopter properly, and piloting the aircraft while under the influence.
+In these cases, the pilot and/or the company employing the pilot (as well as others) could potentially be liable for the death.

 • Truck crashes: Big rigs, 18-wheelers, and other commercial trucks can weigh up to 80,000 pounds when fully loaded.
 As a result, truck collisions are more likely to cause catastrophic injury or death compared to typical vehicle collisions.
 Common causes of truck accidents include driver fatigue, improper training, overloading, faulty parts, and failure to properly maintain or inspect the truck before driving.

-• Medical malpractice: Every day, people trust their doctors to perform safe, high-quality medical procedures.
-But when healthcare professionals fail to meet the standard of care, this can result in death.
+• Medical malpractice: People trust their doctors to perform safe, high-quality medical procedures daily.
+However, when healthcare professionals fail to meet the standard of care, this can result in death.
 Examples of medical negligence include improperly performed surgery, failure to diagnose diseases such as cancer, misdiagnoses, and medication errors.

-• Slip and fall accidents: Slip and fall accidents happen when you least expect them: walking through a parking lot, heading down the sidewalk, or even walking through a store.
-While property owners and local municipalities have a duty to maintain safe walking areas, they don’t always do so.
+• Slip and fall accidents: Slip and fall accidents happen when you least expect them: walking through a parking lot, heading down the sidewalk, or even a store.
+While property owners and local municipalities must maintain safe walking areas, but they don’t always do so.
 What seems like a minor head injury after a slip and fall accident can rapidly evolve into a fatal traumatic brain injury.

 When to Contact a Wrongful Death Claim Attorney